Student Services

 • Accommodation disturbances - It is your responsibility to make sure you have access to suitable accommodation during your academic year, exam and resit period.
 Disturbances caused by housemates would generally be considered normal and therefore not acceptable grounds.

-• Criminal conviction - If you are convicted of a criminal offence, any disruption caused by the investigation or sentence is not considered an acceptable extenuating circumstance.
+• Criminal conviction - If you are convicted of a criminal offence, any disruption caused by the sentence is not considered an acceptable extenuating circumstance.

 • Exam stress - Feeling stressed or anxious leading up to and during an exam is common.
 It is not considered to be an acceptable extenuating circumstance unless a medical diagnosis of illness has been made.